-Students must complete at least one Educational Policy Studies (ED POL) course with a grade of B or better prior to applying to the certificate program.
+All current UW-Madison undergraduates are eligible to complete the Certificate in Educational Policy Studies.
+Students must complete at least one Educational Policy Studies (ED POL) course with a grade of B or better prior to declaring the certificate program.
 Students intending to complete the Educational Policy Studies Certificate should visit the School of Education's Certificate Programs page to complete the declaration form.

-Students pursuing the Education Studies major are not eligible to complete the Educational Policy Studies certificate.
+Students pursuing the Education Studies major, the Certificate in International Development and Education, the Certificate in Global Cultures, Languages, and Education, and/or the Certificate in Social Justice and Education, are not eligible to complete the Educational Policy Studies certificate.

-- Complete a minimum of five courses from the Department of Educational Policy Studies (15 credits).
+- Complete a minimum of four Educational Policy Studies courses (12 credits).

 - At least two courses must be numbered 300 or above.